Murchison Murders: Upfield's search for a plot

 Upfield had already written three novels, but was working as a fence boundary rider on the rabbit-proof fence in Western Australia.
 He had decided to write another detective novel, but with a plot difference; there being no body for the detective to find.
 Unfortunately, he could not think of a way to dispose of a body.

 He mentioned this difficulty to a colleague, George Ritchie.
 Ritchie devised a disposal method: burn the victim's body along with that of a large animal, sift any metal fragments out of the ashes, dissolve them in acid, pound any remaining bone fragments into dust, then discard the remains into the wind.
-But Upfield then had a problem; the method was too efficient as it left Bony (Upfield's fictional detective) with no way to detect or prove the murder.
+But Upfield had a problem, as he believed the method was too efficient and would leave his character Bony (a fictional detective) with no way to detect or prove the murder.

 Upfield challenged Ritchie to find a flaw in the method and offered him £1 if he could.
 Ritchie, however, was unable to do so.

-The plot of the novel hinged on this point and Ritchie one day met Rowles, whom Upfield also knew.
+The plot of the novel hinged on this point.
+One day Ritchie met Rowles, whom Upfield also knew.
 Ritchie mentioned the problem to him.
 All of Upfield's friends and colleagues were soon aware of Upfield's difficulties with his plot.

 On 5 October 1929, Upfield, Ritchie, Rowles, the son of an inspector of the fence, and a north boundary rider for the fence, were all present at the Camel Station homestead when the murder method for Upfield's book was again discussed.
-Upfield was clear that Rowles knew of the murder method before this date, but the meeting and discussion were later used as evidence in court to prove that Rowles was aware of the method.
+Upfield said that Rowles knew of the murder method before this date, but the meeting and discussion were later used as evidence in court to prove that Rowles was aware of the method.

 Ryan, Lloyd, and Carron disappear

 In December 1929, Rowles was in the company of two men, James Ryan and George Lloyd.
 On 8 December 1929, Rowles, Ryan and Lloyd departed from Camel Station.

-Several days later, Ritchie arrived at Camel Station claiming he had met a prospector named James Yates.
+Several days later, Ritchie arrived at Camel Station.
+He said he had met a prospector named James Yates.
 Yates had told Ritchie that he had seen Rowles driving a car; Rowles told Yates that Ryan and Lloyd were walking through the scrub, though Yates did not see them himself.

-On Christmas Eve, 1929, Upfield was with a colleague in the small town of Youanmi when he met Rowles, who told Upfield that Ryan had decided to stay in Mount Magnet and had lent Rowles his truck.
+On Christmas Eve, 1929, Upfield was with a colleague in the small town of Youanmi when he met Rowles, who told him that Ryan had decided to stay in Mount Magnet and had lent him his truck.
 Rowles later told another person he had purchased Ryan's truck for £80.

 A New Zealander named Louis Carron had arrived in the Murchison area in 1929, having come from Perth with a friend.
-He'd found a job at Wydgee Station.
-In May 1930, Carron left his employment in the company of Rowles.
+He had found a job at Wydgee Station.
+In May 1930, Carron left his work and was seen with Rowles.

 Rowles cashed Carron's pay cheque at the town of Paynesville, east of Mount Magnet.
 Carron's friend sent a reply-paid telegram to Rowles at Youanmi asking for information about Carron, but Rowles did not reply.